 The N-terminal Q (glutamine rich) domain is one of the two highly conserved domains and is responsible for the formation of tetramers and potentially higher-order oligomers of Gro {Chen, 1998 #267}.
+Additionally, the Q-domain mediates a subset of interactions with transcriptional repressors, including the Tcf/Lef family of proteins {Brantjes, 2001 #3058}.
+The structure of the Q-domain of TLE1, a human homologue of Gro, was recently solved, revealing that the domain forms a dimer of dimers consisting of two coiled-coils interdigitated in a head-to-head complex {Chodaparambil, 2014 #3057}.
+The resulting structure provides an elegant explanation of the mechanics of tetramerization, and corroborates the large frictional coefficient measured in hydrodynamic studies of the purified Q-domain, as the predicted structure is thin and rod-like {Kuo, 2011 #506}.

-Additionally, the Q-domain mediates a subset of interactions with transcriptional repressors, including the Tcf/Lef family of proteins {Brantjes, 2001 #3058}. {Chodaparambil, 2014 #3057}{Kuo, 2011 #506}Assays involving Grg3, a mouse homolog of Gro, on in vitro chromatin arrays showed that tetramerization mediated through the Q-domain is not required for recruitment of Gro to chromatin, but is required for subsequent aggregation of chromatinized fragments {Sekiya, 2007 #1658}.
-However, assays in cell culture revealed that oligomerization-deficient mutants of Drosophila Gro exhibited similar median peak widths to wild-type Gro {Kaul, 2014 #2204}.
+The ability of the Q domain to direct the formation of high-order oligomers has been proposed to mediate the spreading of Gro along chromatin allowing for the establishment of large transcriptionally silent domains.
+This might explain the documented ability of Gro to direct long-range repression in which entire loci are organized into transcriptionally silent states.
+In support of this idea, assays involving Grg3, a mouse homolog of Gro, on in vitro chromatin arrays, showed that oligomerization mediated through the Q-domain is not required for recruitment of Gro to chromatin, but is required for subsequent aggregation of chromatinized fragments into a form that was resistant to transcription {Sekiya, 2007 #1658}.

+Contrary to the idea that the Q domain could mediate spreading, chromatin immunoprecipitation (ChIP) assays in cell culture revealed that oligomerization-deficient mutants of Drosophila Gro exhibited similar median peak widths to wild-type Gro {Kaul, 2014 #2204}.
 The interpretation of this result is somewhat complicated by the fact that binding data was generated from two Drosophila cell lines depleted of endogenous Groucho via RNAi and overexpressing either GFP-tagged wild-type or oligomerization-deficient Groucho.
 The authors showed a significant reduction of endogenous Gro that nonetheless remained detectable by immunoblot.
 Thus, it remains a possibility that low levels of endogenous Groucho were contributing to peak formation or spreading in both contexts.

 Regardless of the role of oligomerization in the definition of the size of Groucho binding domains, loss of oligomerization does result in significant differences in the recruitment patterns of overexpressed wild-type and oligomerization-deficient mutants.
 Of the approximately 3000 distinct Groucho binding sites identified in Kc167 cells expressing wild-type or oligomerization-deficient Gro samples, 48% are unique to a single condition.
 Loss of oligomerization potential therefore, while preserving many aspects of wild-type Groucho binding patterns, does disrupt Groucho association with chromatin in some contexts, the nature of which remains unexplained.